Special Educational Needs and Disabilities at Holy Family Catholic Primary School

 At Holy Family Catholic Primary School we are committed to inclusion.

-Our philosophy is inspired by the Bible story of the Lost Sheep and this means that we will do our very best to ensure that everyone is included by meeting their individual needs.
+Our philosophy is inspired by the Bible story of "The Good Samaritan" and this means that we will do our very best to ensure that everyone is included by meeting their individual needs.
 We aim to create a sense of community and belonging, and to offer new opportunities for learners who may experience difficulties.
 This does not mean that we will treat all learners in the same way, but that we will respond to learners in ways which take account of their varied needs.
 It is very important to us that we recognise that each and every learner is an individual and that we respond to and provide for their needs as best as we can.
 We carefully monitor the progress of learners using the assess, plan, do and review process, throughout the school year.

 We want to help every child to achieve as much as they can; that they have a right to ‘be the best they can be’.
 We expect teachers to deliver "quality first" teaching, together with highly individualised learning for some children and this means every child is able to access learning, whatever level they might be.
 Class teachers are fully aware of their responsibility and accountability for all the learners in their class.